Anne Askew: Execution

 Anne Askew was burnt at the stake at Smithfield, London, aged 25, on 16 July 1546, with John Lascelles, Nicholas Belenian and John Adams.
 She was carried to execution in a chair wearing just her shift, as she could not walk and every movement caused her severe pain.
-She was dragged from the chair to the stake which had a small seat attached to it, on which she sat astride.
-Chains were used to bind her body firmly to the stake at the ankles, knees, waist, chest and neck.
+She was dragged from the chair to the stake and fastened upright to the stake by a chain around her middle.
+Foxe reports that of the four martyrs burned together that day at three stakes, at least some had gunpowder tied around their bodies to speed up death.

-Those who saw her execution were impressed by her bravery and reported that she did not scream until the flames reached her chest.
 Prior to their death, the prisoners were offered one last chance at pardon.
 Bishop Shaxton mounted the pulpit and began to preach to them.
 Askew listened attentively throughout his discourse.
 When he spoke anything she considered to be the truth, she audibly expressed agreement; but when he said anything contrary to what she believed scripture stated, she exclaimed: "There he misseth, and speaketh without the book."

 Legacy

 Askew wrote a first-person account of her ordeal and her beliefs, which was published first as The Examinations by John Bale, and later in John Foxe's Acts and Monuments of 1563, which proclaimed her as a Protestant martyr.
 Both of these publications surround Askew's writing with partisan commentary.
 Analysis has suggested that Bale added and deleted parts of Askew's text to position her as a "weak vessel of the Lord", rather than an independent woman and scholar.
 Foxe removed Bale's notes to Askew's text, but then added his own along with uncited new information and edits to the language.

 While Bale is criticised and Foxe is often commended for doing a better job with capturing her narrative, it is important to point out the accuracy issues of the two texts principally responsible for Askew's legacy.

-While Askew was writing her accounts of her arrests and trial, she used strategies other men were using at this time, such as John Lascelles (Hickerson, 2006, 53).
+When Askew was writing her accounts of her arrests and trial, she used strategies other men, such as John Lascalles, were using at the time.
 She remained silent and did not give up her allies.
-Although, other men were doing this at the same time, Askew was highly criticized for doing so and was portrayed as a weak woman.
-Bale also saw this as a chance to add his thoughts and comments to her published writing to make it more legitimate in the eyes of the people (Hickerson, 2006, 56–58).
+Although other men were doing this at the same time, Askew was highly criticized for doing so and was portrayed as a weak woman.
+Bale also saw this as a chance to add his thoughts and comments to her published writing to make it more legitimate in the eyes of the people.